 A state sales tax is levied at the rate of 6% on the purchase or lease price of taxable goods and on utility services.
-Local sales taxes are not levied in Kentucky.
-The Kentucky Constitution requires the state to tax all classes of taxable property, and state statutes allow local jurisdictions to tax only a few classes.
-All locally taxed property is subject to county taxes and school district taxes (either a county school district or an independent school district).
-Property located inside city limits may also be subject to city property taxes.
+Local sales taxes are not collected in Kentucky.
+The Kentucky Constitution requires the state to tax all classes of taxable property, and state statutes allow local jurisdictions to impose only a few classes.
+All locally taxed property is subject to county taxes and school district tax (either a county school district or an independent school district).
+Property located inside city limits may also be subject to city property tax.
 Property assessments in Kentucky are at 100% fair cash value.
-Special local taxing jurisdictions (fire protection districts, watershed districts and sanitation districts) levy taxes within their operating areas (usually a small portion of the community or county).
+Special local taxing jurisdictions (fire protection districts, watershed districts, and sanitation districts) levy taxes within their operating areas (usually a small portion of the community or county).